owenBeresford/CatProfileDemo/README.md

 - A professional level webpack (I imported it)
 - CSS a tied to each component, as this project isn't large enough to need that organisation
-- support for older browsers yet; for a product I would transpile to a more generic version of JS.
+- support for marginal browsers yet; for a product I would transpile to a more generic version of JS.
 - There are clearly documented omissions, tagged with TODO in the files
 - Transform useEffect to useTransform; when I am writing really fast I cannot use the newest API with unknown side-effects
 - The libraries that I choose claim to want react16; they are running with react18.
 This isn't a business critical situation